-Set Terminal Characteristics - Part II F0=16
+Set Terminal Characteristics, F0=16 (UU.TRM) 8-149

-29% LA30S

-31% ASR33

-32% KSR33

-33% ASR35

-34% KSR35

-35%-127% Reserved

-128%-255% Available for customer use

-The /TYPE qualifier of the SET TERMINAL command sets this characteristic.

-- 6-20 Reserved; should be 0. - 21 CHR\$(N%), where N% is:
+21 CHR\$(N%), where N% is:

+Value Meaning

-- 0% No change.
+0% No change.

-- 128% Return the terminal's permanent characteristics.
+128% Return the terminal's permanent characteristics.

-- 255% Set the characteristics for a terminal always to default to permanent characteristics when the terminal is released (for example, logout or kill).
+255% Set the characteristics for a terminal always to default to permanent characteristics when the terminal is released (for example, logout or kill).
 The /PERMANENT qualifier of the SET TERMINAL command determines this value (requires HWCFG privilege).

-- 22 CHR\$(N%), where N% is:
+22 CHR\$(N%), where N% is:

-- Value
+Value Meaning

-- 0% No change.
+0% No change.

-- 6%-255% The terminal's new input buffer quota.
+6%-255% The terminal's new input buffer quota.
 The default value is 6.
-The /BUFFER\QUOTA qualifier of the SET TERMINAL command sets this characteristic (requires HWCFG privilege).
-See Discussion
+The /BUFFER_QUOTA qualifier of the SET TERMINAL command sets this characteristic (requires HWCFG privilege).
+See Discussion.

-- 23 CHR\$(N%), where N% is:
+23 CHR\$(N%)), where N% is:

+Value Meaning

 0% No change.

-1% Enable the CTRL/C control character.
-2% Enable the CTRL/T control character.
-4% Enable the CTRL/R control character.
-8% Enable the CTRL/X control character.
+1% Enable the Ctrl/C control character.

+2% Enable the Ctrl/T control character.

+4% Enable the Ctrl/R control character.

+8% Enable the Ctrl/X control character.

 16% Enable the autobaud facility.
-CTRL/C usually halts execution of the current command or program and returns control to the job keyboard monitor.
-CTRL/T produces a status report for the current keyboard.
-CTRL/R retypes your terminal's pending input buffer.
-CTRL/X deletes the current line as well as all type-ahead.
-The /CONTROL qualifier of the SET TERMINAL command sets the control characteristics.

-The /AUTOBAUD qualifier of the SET TERMINAL command sets the autobaud characteristic.
+control to t current key deletes the the SET T ally halts execution of the current command or program and returns the job keyboard monitor.
+Ctrl/T produces a status report for the yboard.
+Ctrl/R retypes your terminal's pending input buffer.
+Ctrl/X current line as well as all type-ahead.
+The /CONTROL qualifier of ERMINAL command sets the control characteristics.
+DBAUD qualifier of the SET TERMINAL command sets the autobaud

+characteris stic.
 See the Discussion for more information on the autobaud facility.

+24), where N% is:

+Value Meaning

 0% No change.

-1% Disable the CTRL/C control character.
-2% Disable the CTRL/T control character.
-4% Disable the CTRL/R control character.
-8% Disable the CTRL/X control character.
+1% Disable the Ctrl/C control character.

+2% Disable the Ctrl/T control character.

+4% Disable the Ctrl/R control character.

+8% Disable the Ctrl/X control character.

 16% Disable the autobaud facility.